What is narcolepsy?

 How is narcolepsy treated?

-There is no cure for narcolepsy.
-However, there are treatments to help manage symptoms so that individuals experiencing the disorder can lead a normal life.
+There is no cure for narcolepsy at this time.
+However, there are treatments to help manage symptoms so that individuals experiencing the disorder can lead a near normal life.
 Treatment plans typically involve a three-pronged approach: medication, behavioral modification, and education.

 Medication: Prescription medications are available to treat excessive daytime sleepiness, cataplexy, sleep disturbances, and hallucinations.
-Avoid caffeine in the late afternoon and evening so that nighttime sleep is left undisturbed.
+Avoid caffeine in the late afternoon and evening so that nighttime sleep is not impacted.
 (Note: caffeine is contained in coffees, teas, colas and some non-cola pops, energy drinks, and chocolates.)

 Behavior modification: Follow a strict daily sleep/wake time schedule that includes an adequate amount of sleep for your age.
 Take one or two short naps each day, as needed.
 Your doctor may be able to help you mix-and-match your nap and medication schedules to provide you with a plan that reduces your sleepiness effectively.
 Avoid activities that can be a danger to your health or life, such as driving, swimming, or cooking, except during times when you know you will be alert.
 Exercise regularly; decrease repetitive or boring tasks.

-Education: Educate close friends, family members, workers, teachers, etc (those who you have close contact with) about your disorder and how it may affect your functioning.
+Education: Educate close friends, family members, co-workers, teachers, etc. (those who you have close contact with) about your disorder and how it may affect your functioning.
 For example, daytime sleepiness can be mistaken for laziness, or lack of interest or ability.
-Plan now for how your future (ie, home, work, family) may be affected by narcolepsy.
-Seek out community support such as Narcolepsy Network Inc. Narcolepsy support groups can provide valuable resources and reassurances.
+Plan now for how your future (i.e., home, work, family) may be affected by narcolepsy.
+Seek out community support such as Narcolepsy Network, Inc. Narcolepsy support groups can provide valuable resources and reassurances.